travis-ci/docs-travis-ci-com/user/reference/overview.md

 if it contains:

+* `aws` → the build ran on Amazon Web Services (AWS).
 * `gce` → the build ran in a virtual machine on Google Compute Engine.
 * `wjb` → the build ran on macOS.
 * `1803-containers` → the build ran on Windows.
 * `lxd-arm64` → the build ran within an LXD container on Arm64-based infrastructure (currently delivered by Packet)
 * `lxd-ppc64le` → the build ran within an LXD container on Power-based infrastructure (currently delivered by IBM)
 * `lxd-s390x` → the build ran within an LXD container on Z-based infrastructure (currently delivered by IBM)
+* Special note: indication of `arm64-graviton2` means that the build job ran on Arm64 Graviton2 CPU based insfrastructure hosted on AWS. `arm64-graviton2`supports both virtual machine and LXD container based builds, which you can specifiy using `virt: ` key - `virt: vm` or `virt: lxd` for virtual machine or container respectively.

 ### For a particular .travis.yml configuration